choderalab/yank/docs/algorithms.rst

 Solvent model
 ^^^^^^^^^^^^^

-Any explicit solvent model that can be constructed via AmberTools or that is distributed along with OpenMM is supported.
+Any explicit solvent model that can be constructed via AmberTools is supported for building through the :mod:`pipeline module <yank.pipeline>`.

 .. tabularcolumns:: |l|L|